HomeMy WebLinkAbout1987-04-07 - City Council - Worksession - AgendaREVISED -

 in handling this problem, was to attempt the postponement of December deadline.

-~ CITY COUNCIL MEETI
+CITY COUNCIL MEETIJ**'

-COU:\CIL CHAMBER
+COUNCIL CHAMBER

 APRIL 7, 1987

-ABSEXT: Councilmen Jim Bagsby and Garey Gilley
+ABSENT: Councilmen Jim Bagsby and Garey Gillev

 ITEMS

-1. ITEMS CO~TI~UED/WITHDRAWN
+1. ITEMS CONTINUED/WITHDRAWN

 None